OrzPond/Excel-XRP-sender/README.md

 ------
 Sender need a Full XRP wallet (address + secret).

-Most exchange wallet gived you only address and destination tag.
+Most exchange wallet give you only address and destination tag.

 (I used bithomp.com for send XRP.)